Data Processing Addendum

-Hopin Limited, incorporated and registered in England and Wales with company number 12035150 whose registered office is at 5 Bonhill St., Shoreditch, London, EC2A 4BX (“Hopin”); and
+Hopin Ltd, incorporated and registered in England and Wales with company number 12035150, whose registered office is at 5 Churchill Place, 10th Floor, London, E14 5HU, United Kingdom on its behalf and on behalf of its Affiliates (“Hopin”);

 Each a “party,” together the “parties.”

 The parties have entered into an agreement for Hopin and, where applicable, its Affiliates to provide certain services to the Customer (the “Main Agreement”).
 This data processing addendum (the “DPA”) sets forth the terms on which the parties will collect and process personal data in connection with the Service and is hereby incorporated into the Main Agreement by reference.

 Customer and Hopin each act as an independent controller of Participant Data.
 In all other circumstances, Customer is the controller of Customer Data and Hopin is the processor.